OpenCTI-Platform/docker/README.md

 # OpenCTI Docker deployment

-OpenCTI could be deployed using the *docker-compose* command.
+OpenCTI can be deployed using the *docker-compose* command.

-> For production deployment, we advise you to deploy `ElasticSearch` manually in a dedicated environment and then to start the other components using `Docker`.
+For production deployment, we advise you to deploy ElasticSearch manually in a dedicated environment and then to start the other components using Docker.

 ## Pre-requisites